Nutrition & Wellness

 Ottawa County, like the rest of the nation, is faced with the challenge of reducing rates of obesity among children.
 Overweight children and adolescents are at risk for health problems during their youth and as adults.
 Studies have shown that overweight youth are more likely to become obese as adults.
 In addition, overweight youth are at greater risk of developing cardiovascular disease, including high blood pressure, high cholesterol and type 2 diabetes.

 Although it was suspected that local childhood obesity rates would follow national trends, until 2005, there was no information to verify this.
-The health department measured the body mass index of elementary school aged children in Ottawa County.
-The most recent study found that 9% of the sampled students were classified as obese and 14% were classified as overweight.
+The Department of Public Health developed the 3rd Grade BMI Measurement Study to monitor childhood obesity.
+As part of the study, the department measures the Body Mass Index (BMI) of local children.
+BMI is a health measurement based on a child’s age, gender, weight, and height., The most recent study found that 9% of the sampled students were classified as obese and 14% were classified as overweight.